-This statement details the transactions relating to the collection of council tax and national non-domestic rates (NNDR).
-The Council acts as an agent to collect council tax on behalf of Warwickshire County Council and the Office of the Warwickshire Police and Crime Commissioner and NNDR on behalf of the Government.
+This statement details the transactions relating to the collection of council tax and business rates.
+The Council acts as an agent to collect council tax and business rates on behalf of Warwickshire County Council and the Office of the Warwickshire Police and Crime Commissioner and business rates on behalf of the Government.